Today's Bible Reading: Luke 22

 Reflecting and Thinking

 How do you think you would have responded had you been present at the events described in this chapter?
 Can you read the story while maintaining the suspense?
-We have heard and known the story for so long, we know the outcome and it is hard to read it in fresh, new, and challenging ways.
-Try to read the text (or the chapter) through the eyes of someone who is hearing the story for the first time and does not know how the ending.
+We have heard and known the story for so long.
+Because we know the outcome, it is hard to read it in fresh, new, and challenging ways.
+Try to read the selected text (or the chapter) through the eyes of someone who is hearing the story for the first time and does not know the ending.

 Dear God, thank you again for the sacrifice of Jesus.
-I am thinking today not only about his sacrifice on the cross, but about the emotional turmoil he endured during the events of this chapter-knowing in advance about betrayal, denial, and the scattering of his followers.
+I am thinking today, not only about his sacrifice on the cross, but about the emotional turmoil he endured during the events of this chapter--knowing in advance about betrayal, denial, and the scattering of his followers.
 I think about his foreknowledge of his deliverance into the hands of his enemies.
-I think that I cannot fully grasp the depth of his pain and suffering.
+I am confident that I cannot fully grasp the depth of his pain and suffering.
 Even in my inability to understand, however, I am grateful for his love.
 My heart can only express gratitude, because I know that the penalty was really mine, in Jesus' name, Amen.